K0I05/esp32-s3/examples/ESP32-S3_DATA-LOGGER_20240924/components/esp_datalogger/readme.md

 2. **Task Schedule**: synchronizes a FreeRTOS task with the system clock with user-defined time interval.
 3. **Time Into Interval**: synchronizes user-defined time interval with the system clock for temporal conditional scenarios.

-The working example included was developed in Visual Studio Code and requires an internet connection to synchronize the system clock with using Simple Network Time Protocol (SNTP).
+The working example included was developed in Visual Studio Code and requires an internet connection to synchronize the system clock using Simple Network Time Protocol (SNTP).
 Likewise, you can comment out the wifi connect and ntp start routines and enable the get and set time routines.
-The set time routine provides user configurable date and time structure to initliaze the system clock to a base date-time.
+The set time routine provides a user configurable date and time structure to initliaze the system clock to a base date-time.

 ## Data-Table Example
 Declare the sampling task-schedule handle for the example data-table, data-table handle and column indexes for columns that will be added.
 A data-table must have one task-schedule handle declared and referenced to manage internal temporal based processing within the associated data-table.